 Fear Free for Dogs

-By Tammy Hunter, DVM; Robin Downing, DVM, DAAPM, DACVSMR, CVPP, CRPP
+By Debbie Martin, VTS, for Fear Free; Tammy Hunter, DVM; Robin Downing, DVM, DAAPM, DACVSMR, CVPP, CRPP

 I’d like to know more about FAS and what it might mean for my dog.

-Fear, anxiety, and stress are rooted in responses to stressful events and result in both physiologic and behavioral changes.
+Fear, anxiety, and stress (FAS) are responses to stressful events and they result in physiological and behavioral changes.
 FAS inhibits healing, can contribute to chronic health issues, and can make any required treatment difficult.
-The stressors that contribute to FAS in the context of veterinary visits include humidity, odors, extraneous noise, pheromones, pain, hunger, thirst, disease, being surrounded and handled by strangers, and being separated from human family members.
-The stress response is the body’s attempt to return itself to a more normal state of functioning.
-It is important to remember that the threat causing the stress response may be either real or perceived.
+The stressors that contribute to FAS in the context of veterinary visits include odors, noises, pain, visual stimuli (such as other animals), being surrounded and handled by strangers, and being separated from human family members.

 What are the signs of a dog’s stress response?